Handbridge: English Civil War

-During the English Civil War, Chester was one of the last Royalist strongholds, and as such was heavily besieged.
-Handbridge was burnt once again and the bridge heavily damaged to impede the progress of the Roundhead armies.
-This forced the Parliamentarians to cross the river at a ford 10 mi upstream, leading to the Battle of Rowton Heath, at which the Royalists lost and Chester became invested.
+During the English Civil War, Chester was a key Royalist stronghold and was heavily besieged.
+Handbridge was burned and the Old Dee Bridge damaged to hinder Roundhead forces.
+Parliamentarian troops crossed the Dee at a ford approximately 10 mi upstream, leading to the Battle of Rowton Heath, after which Chester was effectively invested.

-In the summer of 1645, with the siege less close, the Royalist defenders built a new fort at Handbridge to protect the approaches to the Dee Bridge.
-By September, the besieging Parliamentarian forces had closed in and linked their positions on either side of the River Dee with a bridge of boats from Dee Lane to the Earl's Eye in Handbridge (the "Welsh side"), protected by gun emplacements at the south end.
+In 1645, Royalist defenders constructed a fort at Handbridge to protect the bridge approaches.
+Later that year, Parliamentarian forces linked their positions on both sides of the Dee using a bridge of boats, supported by gun emplacements on the Handbridge side.